ejholmes/Arduino.NET/readme.markdown

 README
 ======

 This is an Arduino Library for simple text based serial communication.
-It uses the convention of `command <arg1> <arg2> <etc> #` where `command` is a byte value.
+It uses the convention of `command <arg1> <arg2> <...> #` where `command` is a byte value.
 It is meant to be an alternative to the [Messenger](http://www.arduino.cc/playground/Code/Messenger) library and [Firmata](http://arduino.cc/en/Reference/Firmata).

 How to use
 ---------